 What Makes It Effective?

-Online therapy for trauma and abuse-related PTSD is a convenient and accessible way to begin the journey to healing from past traumatic events.
+Online therapy for trauma survivors and abuse-related PTSD is a convenient and accessible way to begin the journey to healing from past trauma related disorders and traumatic events.
 The participant is able to exert full influence over all aspects of the process, which in and of itself can be self-affirming.

 Web-based providers make it easy to find a professional counselor who specializes in PTSD and is a good personality fit for the participant.
 Some platforms allow the prioritization of certain demographics in matching counselors to participants, and others even allow a number of trial consultations with different appointed counselors to ensure the comfort of both parties.